jon-jacky/home/commonplace.md

   Pattie Boyd also reports that she writes from a 'healthy perspective' and 'position of strength' ...
-Hers is a recovery story too -- but it is Eric Clapton she had to recover from, to whom she is far more forgiving than readers of her book will be. ..."
+Hers is a recovery story too -- but it is Eric Clapton she had to recover from, to whom she is far more forgiving than the readers of her book will be. ..."

 19 Sep 2020